turingschool/curriculum/tutorials/better_views/pagination.markdown

 ### Pagination in the View

-When you look at the browser it's cut down to 10 articles, but there are no pagination links.
+When you look at the browser it is cut down to 10 articles, but there are no pagination links.
 Let's add those now.

 Open the `app/views/articles/index.html.haml` template and add this at the bottom: